wjbryant/jquery.taboverride/README.md

 # Tab Override jQuery Plugin

-This plugin makes it easy to use [Tab Override](https://github.com/wjbryant/taboverride) with jQuery by mapping the Tab Override API to jQuery methods.
+This plugin makes it easy to use [Tab Override](https://github.com/wjbryant/taboverride) with jQuery by providing a wrapper for the Tab Override API.
+In addition, it adds support for delegated events.
 Code documentation is available at [wjbryant.github.io/jquery.taboverride/docs/](http://wjbryant.github.io/jquery.taboverride/docs/jQuery.fn.tabOverride.html "Tab Override jQuery Plugin Code Documentation").

 ## Dependencies